Agents

 name | Human-readable name |

-system_prompt | Instructions (inherits from product if not set) |
+system_prompt | Instructions (copied from template’s system_prompt at creation if blank) |

 timezone | Agent’s timezone for time-aware operations |